Ginger & Mint Lime FloatsThis Post May Contain Affiliate Links. Please Read Our Disclosure Policy

 Of all the herbs, mint may be my favorite and I’m honestly not sure why.
 While I like the taste, I’m certainly not obsessed with it.
 However, give me mint chocolate chip ice cream or some other sort of mint and chocolate combination and I’m all over it.
 I think what I like most about mint is the way it looks.
 When it comes to garnishing a cocktail, a bowl of fruit, or some other scrumptious concoction, mint always delivers.

-As you all know, this past year I’ve teamed up with Glade® to share ideas for creating the #bestfeelings in the world.
-And with temperatures on the rise and lots of mint planted, today I thought I’d explore this wonderful herb and create a fun little float for summertime porch sipping!
+With temperatures on the rise and lots of mint planted, today I thought I’d explore this wonderful herb and create a fun little float for summertime porch sipping!

 For this particular recipe, I’ll be using pineapple mint, which tops my list not only for its flavor, but its gorgeous variegated leaves as well.
 You seriously need this in your garden ASAP.

 This fun little float combines so many refreshing flavors.
 In addition to the mint, the lime and soda make this drink so refreshing while the ginger simple syrup adds a bright little bite.